-EVs require roughly double the wiring of ICE vehicles and include a separate high-voltage harness for the battery, inverter, and motor.
-This complexity means custom harness design is key to ensure safe, efficient power and data distribution.
+EVs require roughly twice as much wiring as ICE vehicles and include a separate high-voltage harness for the battery, inverter, and motor.
+This complexity means that custom harness design is key to ensuring safe and efficient power and data distribution.
 Engineers must balance power delivery with vehicle efficiency and safety as EV adoption accelerates globally.
-In addition, advanced features like ADAS, V2X, and infotainment drive high data and power demands in an EV’s wiring.
-Designers use thinner wires, advanced insulators, and modular layouts to keep harnesses compact, lightweight, and durable.

 Below are the key steps in custom EV harness design: